emergenseek/backend/README.md

 ## Testing Locally
 1. Install Docker (hub.docker.com account required)
+   - On Windows, if you do not have access to Hyper-V (i.e. Windows 10 Pro), install Docker Toolbox
 2. Install aws-sam-local using one of the methods listed at https://aws.amazon.com/serverless/sam/
 3. For convenience, install `make`
     - Windows: `choco install make`

 Every subdirectory within `/functions` will have:
   - A Makefile with a `sam` rule, this will invoke the test.
 Docker must be running.
 To run the rule, change into the function directy install make and invoke `make sam`
-  - A main.go file containing the source code for each Lambda function handler (called `Handler`)
+  - A main.go file containing the source code for each Lambda function handler (`func Handler`)
-  - If the function accepts POST requests, an event.json file used for locally testing using cURL, wget, or HTTPie
+  - If the function accepts [non-idempotent](https://developer.mozilla.org/en-US/docs/Glossary/idempotent) HTTP methods, an event.json file used for locally testing using cURL, wget, or HTTPie.
+If the accepted method is anything other than POST, the JSON's filename will be prefixed with the request method.
-  - A template.yaml for the SAM CLI tool to provision resources
+  - A template.yaml for the SAM CLI tool to provision resources, for local testing
+  - Optionally: a request.go file to encapsulate a Request struct, typcially used for validating the JSON request body

 Example invocation of `ESSendSMSNotification`
 ```bash